guenter/dcos-docs-site/pages/1.12/installing/evaluation/index.md

 Any of the following methods can be used to install DC/OS:
 - [Amazon Web Services (AWS)](/1.12/installing/evaluation/mesosphere-supported-methods/aws/): Install DC/OS on AWS by using the Mesosphere Universal Installer.
 - [Azure](/1.12/installing/evaluation/mesosphere-supported-methods/azure/): Install DC/OS on Microsoft Azure by using the Mesosphere Universal Installer.
 - [Google Cloud Platform (GCP)](/1.12/installing/evaluation/mesosphere-supported-methods/gcp/): Install DC/OS on Google Cloud Platform (GCP) by using the Mesosphere Universal Installer.
+- [Any cloud](/1.12/installing/dcos-ansible/): Connect your Mesosphere Universal Installer created infrastructure to an existing Ansible setup and use Mesosphere provided Ansible roles to manage the DC/OS clusters lifecycle.

 ## Other Installation Methods
 These installation methods are provided by the community and are not tested by Mesosphere.
 Upgrading DC/OS is not a supported feature when using the following installations.